Dino-Lu/C_Piscine/README.md

 - Developing problem-solving skills without relying on standard libraries.
 - Learning to write clean and modular C code.
 - Adapting to an intense, self-driven learning environment.
+- Embracing failure as part of the learning process.

 ## Tips for Future Pisciners